Knitschi/CPFCMake/documentation/APIDocGlobalVariables.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 CMake introduces its own set of global variables.
 Many of them can still be used.
-Others may be overridden by CPFCMake while implementing it's functionality.
+Others may be overridden by CPFCMake while implementing its functionality.
 Here is a list of CMake variables that CPFCMake expects you to set.

 - <b>BUILD_SHARED_LIBS:</b> This can still be used as a global switch for creating